strinking/statbot/README.md

 listener, which ingests raw data from the Discord API, and the crawler, which walks through the database and applies a function on it.

+This bot is designed for use with Postgres, but in principle could be used with any database that SQLAlchemy supports.

 Available under the terms of the MIT License.

 ### Requirements